alvivar/bitews/README.md

 ## Docker

-Just run **docker-compose up -d --build** and it should work, as long you have configured the PROXY variable (the BITE server you will proxy to).
+Just run **docker-compose up -d --build** and it should work, as long you have configured the PROXY variable to a running BITE server somewhere.

 Check out [**docker-compose.yml**](docker-compose.yml) for more details.